-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »Can just one employee do one single thing different and completely transform your company as a result?
+Opinions expressed by Entrepreneur contributors are their own.Can just one employee do one single thing different and completely transform your company as a result?
 They can.
 The story of Johnny the Bagger, currently making the rounds of retail blogs, shows how it can be done.

 The story begins with employee-motivation expert Barbara Glanz.
 The Contagious Enthusiasm author relates in her own video that she spoke several years back to an audience of 3,000 employees of a major grocery chain.
 She told the crowd, "Every one of you can make a difference and create memories for your customers that will motivate them to come back."